react-native-webrtc/handbook/docs/guides/basic-usage.md

 ## Creating an Offer

 Executed by the call initialiser after media streams have been added to the peer connection.
+Typically inside the `negotiationneeded` event.

 ICE Candidate creation and gathering will start as soon as an offer has been created.